Otto III, Holy Roman Emperor: Hungarian relations

 Otto I's defeat of the Hungarians at Lechfeld in 955 ended the decades-long Hungarian invasions of Europe.
 The Hungarian Grand Prince Fajsz was deposed following the defeat and was succeeded by Taksony, who adopted the policy of isolation from the West.
 He was succeeded by his son Géza in 972, who sent envoys to Otto I in 973.
 Géza was baptised in 972, and Christianity spread among the Hungarians during his reign.

 Géza expanded his rule over the territories west of the Danube and the Garam, but significant parts of the Carpathian Basin still remained under the rule of local tribal leaders.
 In 997, Géza died and was succeeded by Stephen (originally called Vajk).
-Stephen was baptized by Bishop Adalbert of Prague and married Gisela, daughter of Henry II and distant niece of Otto III.
+Stephen was baptized by Bishop Adalbert of Prague and married Gisela, daughter of Henry II, Duke of Bavaria, sister of Henry II, Holy Roman Emperor, as well as a distant niece of Otto III.
 Stephen had to face the rebellion of his relative, Koppány, who claimed Géza's inheritance based on the Hungarian tradition of agnatic seniority.
 Stephen defeated Koppány using some Western tactics and a small number of Swabian knights.

 When Otto III traveled to Poland in 1000, he brought with him a crown from Pope Sylvester II.
 With Otto III's approval, Stephen was crowned as the first Christian king of Hungary on Christmas Day, 1000.